MII-Cybersec/pythonidae-challenge/algorithm/README.md

 8. Do `XOR` of two hexpair string with different length.
 9. Print all permutation of string.
 10. Given string `S` and array of integer `P`.
 Do reposition using `P` as index of new string.

+#### Number Operation

+0. compute the `GCD` of two numbers.
+1. list all factors of N.
+2. check the range which include the given integer.

 #### List Manipulation